ibm-cloud-docs/vpc/vpn-onprem-aws.md

    ![AWS Tunnel Options](images/vpn-interop-aws-tunnel-options.png){: caption="Figure 6: AWS tunnel options" caption-side="bottom"}

 1. After the AWS site-to-site connections are in **Available** state, go to the **Static Routes** tab of each site-to-site connection to verify that the correct routes were added automatically.
 Make manual adjustments if necessary.
-The following screens show that the network `10.248.0.0/24` is routed on both connections.
+The following images show that the network `10.248.0.0/24` is routed on both connections.

    ![AWS connection static routes](images/vpn-aws-connection-static-routes-route-based-one.png){: caption="Figure 7: AWS connection static routes" caption-side="bottom"}